river06/leetcode2/README.md

 #### `max sum`
 - **maximum subarray**: two pointers algorithm.
 Can be considered as 1D DP.
 There is a divide and conquer solution which is divided in three scenarios.
+- **maximum subarray II**: Divide left and right.
+2 X 1D DP
+- **maximum product subarray**: use maximum and minimum to keep track of results.
+1D DP.

 #### `num sum series`
 - **two sum (number not sorted)**: hash map to store `<number, position>` pairs